Skip to main content

 Personal data retention is governed by current Data Protection legislation.
 These data must be kept accurate, up to date and retained for no longer than is necessary for the purpose for which they were obtained.
 Detail of retention periods can be found in Annex A – Retention periods.

-Where personal data is processed using the lawful basis of legitimate interest or consent, the data subject has a number of rights that they can exercise over this data, such as delete or rectify.
-Communications with these data subjects will need to clearly sign post them to their ability to withdraw this consent or challenge the legitimate interest that has been assessed, this is commonly known as ‘opt out’.
+TSA needs to communicate with these data subjects to clearly sign post them to their ability to withdraw their consent or challenge the legitimate interest that has been assessed, this is commonly known as ‘opt out’.
 Where appropriate the data subject should be informed every 2 years of the consent or legitimate interest being used to process their data with an option to update this preference.
-A formal retention period for data processing based on consent has not been defined in this policy and is assumed as permanent until the data subject exercises their rights to cease the processing activity.

 Examples of processing covered by this statement are subscribers to newsletters, photograph consents and marketing communications.